Rupee Gains 03 Paisa Against US Dollar - UrduPoint

 Rupee Gains 03 Paisa Against US Dollar

-The Rupee on Monday appreciated by 03 paisa against the US Dollar in the interbank trading and closed at Rs 281.62 against the previous day’s closing Rs 281.65
+The Rupee on Monday appreciated by 03 paisa against the US Dollar in the interbank trading and closed at Rs 281.52 against the previous day’s closing of Rs 281.55

-ISLAMABAD, (UrduPoint / Pakistan Point News - 8th Sep, 2025) The Rupee on Monday appreciated by 03 paisa against the US Dollar in the interbank trading and closed at Rs 281.62 against the previous day’s closing Rs 281.65.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 15th Sep, 2025) The Rupee on Monday appreciated by 03 paisa against the US Dollar in the interbank trading and closed at Rs 281.52 against the previous day’s closing of Rs 281.55.

-The price of the Euro increased by Rs 1.78 to close at Rs 330.
+The price of the Euro decreased by 05 paisa to close at Rs 330.

-The Japanese yen remained unchanged to close at Rs 1.90, whereas an increase of Rs 1.54 was witnessed in the exchange rate of the British Pound, which was traded at Rs 380.78 compared to the previous day's closing of Rs 379.24.
+The Japanese yen remained unchanged to close at Rs 1.90, whereas an increase of 82 paisa was witnessed in the exchange rate of the British Pound, which was traded at Rs382.39 compared to the previous day's closing of Rs 381.56.

-The exchange rates of the Emirates Dirham and the Saudi Riyal came down by 01 paisa each and closed at Rs76.67 and Rs75.05, respectively.
+The exchange rates of the Emirates Dirham came down by 02 paisa and closed at Rs 76.64 and the Saudi Riyal remained stagnant at Rs 75.04.

 Recent Stories